w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 This applies directly as written, and as described in [Intent from Understanding Success Criterion 2.4.6](https://www.w3.org/WAI/WCAG22/Understanding/headings-and-labels#intent).

-(for non-web documents)
+(for non-web software)

 <div class="note wcag2ict">

-In [software](#software), headings and labels are used to describe sections of [content](#content-on-and-off-the-web) and controls respectively.
+In non-web [software](#software), headings and labels are used to describe sections of [content](#content-on-and-off-the-web) and controls respectively.
 In some cases it may be unclear whether a piece of static text is a heading or a label.
 But whether treated as a label or a heading, the requirement is the same: that if they are present they describe the topic or purpose of the item(s) they are associated with.</div>

 ##### focus-visible